geeklynad/TP-Link-ESCU/README.md

 ### Affected hardware

 The Easy Smart Configuration Utility is used to administratively interface with a range of devices in the Easy Smart product line.
-The following devices, per the compatibility list available at the [Easy Smart Configuration Utility download page](https://www.tp-link.com/us/support/download/tl-sg108e/), are presumed susceptible to the same attack as the utility performs the same static key encryption for all datastream transmissions.
+The following devices, per the compatibility list available at the [Easy Smart Configuration Utility download page](https://www.tp-link.com/us/support/download/tl-sg108e/), are susceptible to the attack as the utility performs the same static key encryption for all datastream transmissions.

 * TL-SG1428PE(UN) V1/V1.2/V1.26/V2/V2.2
 * TL-SG1218MPE(UN) V1/V2/V3.2/V3.26/V4/V4.2